xamantra/momentum/README.rewrite.md

 Momentum leverages the power of `setState(..)` and *StatefulWidget* behind the scenes.
 The feature `Event System` uses *Stream*.

-## Router limitations
+## Router issues
 - The router doesn't support named routes yet.
 - The parameter handling for router is slightly verbose.
 And might be complicated for some.
 But it works magically.
 - Needs to explicitly implement `RouterPage` widget in order to handle the system's back button.
+- The router breaks after hot reload.
+Only a problem during development but it should work in normal execution.

+**Things to note for Momentum's Router**
-The router currently has a lot of hiccups but it does work.
+- The router currently has a lot of hiccups but it does work.

-**NOTE**: Momentum's Router is a completely optional feature.
+- Momentum's Router is a completely optional feature.
 You don't need to use it and other features will work just fine.
+- If you won't get bothered by the problems listed above, it will be fine to use it.
+- The router isn't going to be deprecated. *Persisted routing is one of the best features of Momentum.*
+- Momentum has an active development status.
+I spent regular amount of time to improve and find fixes.

 # API Reference